d2l-ai/d2l-en/chapter_recurrent-modern/deep-rnn.md

 :begin_tab:`jax`
 Flax takes a minimalistic approach while implementing RNNs.
-Defining number of layers in an RNN or combining it with Dropout is not available out of the box.
+Defining the number of layers in an RNN or combining it with dropout is not available out of the box.
 Our concise implementation will use all built-in functionalities and add `num_layers` and `dropout` features on top.